By: Marilyn L. Davis

 Why They Skip to the End of Your Post

-Most readers today spend between 15 seconds and 1-minute reading an online post, so writers have to capture the reader’s attention to get them to the conclusion.
-Why don’t most people read the entire post?
+Rowling is right; most readers today spend between 15 seconds and 1-minute reading an online post, so writers have to capture the reader’s attention to get them to the conclusion.
+With all the choices out there, they clicked on your blog post, so why don’t most people read the entire post?

 - Already know the subject?